gregbkr/kubernetes-kargo-logging-monitoring/README.md

     kubectl apply -f traefik    <-- if error, probably because you didn't deploy other namespaces, so can ignore kubectl get all --all-namespaces  <-- if traefik pod can't get created, probably issue with port 443 on loadbalancer --> see troubleshooting section

---> Issue here: because Kargo now run an nginx proxy for kuberlet to api on all minions, port 443 is not available anymore for any lbs to listen public requests.
-Need to find a workaround.
-You can remove the port 443, and just use 80 for the moment.

 **Access services**
 If set in traefik, please use login/pass: test/test